sensu/sensu-docs/content/sensu-go/5.13/reference/assets.md

 fi
 {{< /highlight >}}

-The first step is to ensure that we have our directory structure in place.
-Ash noted above, there are three potential directories where our script could live in the project: `/bin`, `/lib`, or `/include`.
-For this case, we will use `/bin` and put the script there.
+The first step is to ensure that our directory structure is in place.
+As noted in [Example structure](#example-structure), our script could live in three potential directories in the project: `/bin`, `/lib`, or `/include`.
+For this case, we will put our script in the `/bin` directory.
 We'll create the directories `sensu-go-hello-world` and `/bin`:

 {{< highlight bash >}}
 $ mkdir sensu-go-hello-world